[AWS/Athena] How to create a table using partition projection for WAF log analysis

 Creating a table

-This time , we will create a table using
+This timethis, we will create the table using

-this As mentioned above, CloudFront is in the front row, so the S3 path includes /cloudfront.
+As mentioned earlier, CloudFront is at the forefront, so the S3 path will include /cloudfront.

 CREATE EXTERNAL TABLE `waf_logs_partition_projection`( `timestamp` bigint, `formatversion` int, `webaclid` string, `terminatingruleid` string, `terminatingruletype` string, `action` string, `terminatingrulematchdetails` array<struct<conditiontype:string,sensitivitylevel:string,location:string,matcheddata:array<string>>>, `httpsourcename` string, `httpsourceid` string, `rulegrouplist` array<struct<rulegroupid:string,terminatingrule:struct<ruleid:string,action:string,rulematchdetails:array<struct<conditiontype:string,sensitivitylevel:string,location:string,matcheddata:array<string>>>>,nonterminatingmatchingrules:array<struct<ruleid:string,action:string,overriddenactio n:string,rulematchdetails:array<struct<conditiontype:string,sensitivitylevel:string,location:string,matcheddata:array<string>>>,challengeresponse:struct<responsecode:string,solvetimestamp:string>,captcharesponse:struct<responsecode:string,solvetimestamp:string>>>,excludedrules:string>>, `ratebasedrulelist` array<struct<ratebasedruleid:string,limitkey:string,maxrateallowed:int>>, `nonterminatingmatchingrules` array<struct<ruleid:string,action:string,rulematchdetails:array<struct<conditiontype:string,sensitivitylevel:string,location:string,matcheddata:array<string>>>,challengeresponse:struct<responsecode:string,solvetimestamp:string>,captcharesponse:struct<responsecode:string,solvetimestamp:string>>>, `requestheadersinserted` array<struct<name:string,value:string>>, `responsecodesent` string, `httprequest` struct<clientip:string,country:string,headers:array<struct<name:string,value:string>>,uri:string,args:string,httpversion:string,httpmethod:string,requestid:string,fragment:string,scheme:string,host:string>, `labels` array<struct<name:string>>, `captcharesponse` struct<responsecode:string,solvetimestamp:string,failurereason:string>, `challengeresponse` struct<responsecode:string,solvetimestamp:string,failurereason:string>, `ja3fingerprint` string, `ja4fingerprint` string, `oversizefields` string, `requestbodysize` int, `requestbodysizeinspectedbywaf` int) PARTITIONED BY ( `log_time` string ) ROW FORMAT SERDE 'org.openx.data.jsonserde.JsonSerDe' STORED AS INPUTFORMAT 'org.apache.hadoop.mapred.TextInputFormat' OUTPUTFORMAT 'org.apache.hadoop.hive.ql.io.HiveIgnoreKeyTextOutputFormat' LOCATION 's3://{WAF TBLPROPERTIES( 'projection.enabled' = 'true', 'projection.log_time.type' = 'date', 'projection.log_time.range' = '2025/11/01/00/00,NOW', 'projection.log_time.format' = 'yyyy/MM/dd/HH/mm', 'projection.log_time.interval' = '1', 'projection.log_time.interval.unit' = 'minutes', 'storage.location.template' = 's3://{WAF log output bucket}/AWSLogs/{account ID}/WAFLogs/cloudfront/{target CF}/${log_time}')

-*In this structure, yyyy/MM/dd/HH/mm , but this may need to be changed depending on your S3 hierarchy structure.
-If it is yyyy/MM/dd/HH you will need to change projection.log_time.interval.unit
+* In this structure, yyyy/MM/dd/HH/mm , but this may need to be changed depending on your S3 tier structure.
+If yyyy/MM/dd/HH it isprojection.log_time.interval.unit you will need to change

 About Partition Projection